abuabdiAllah/CS417_CPU_cores_project/README.md

-For more details, read the part 3 instructions of the project and also https://www.cs.odu.edu/~tkennedy/cs417/latest/Public/approximationWhirlwindIntroduction/index.html
+For more details, read the instructions of the project in canvas and also https://www.cs.odu.edu/~tkennedy/cs417/latest/Public/approximationWhirlwindIntroduction/index.html